-Dolphin video game for stroke rehabilitation
+A picture of a dolphin video game for stroke rehabilitation.

 User-Centered Design